alonx5050/Blockchain-App/README.md

 ---

-## Flow of the Blockchain To-Do List Application
+## Flow of the Blockchain Application

 ### 1️⃣ Initialization
 - The application initializes with backend and frontend components.